amandeepmittal/amanhimself.dev/src/content/blog/firebase-authentication-with-expo.md

 ---
-title: "How To Integrate Firebase Authentication With an Expo App"
+title: 'How To Integrate Firebase Authentication With an Expo App'
 author: Aman Mittal
 pubDatetime: 2021-07-04T03:42:51Z
 slug: firebase-authentication-with-expo